 Individuals with borderline personality disorder or borderline personality traits have difficulty managing their emotions.
 They will tend to get overwhelmed by their feelings and will also perceive reality by how they feel it, rather than what they think of it.
 This will usually be strongly related how they manage and engage in relationships.

 These periods will usually signify abandonment depression caused by a rupture in their relationships.
 Because they identify themselves with the relationships they engage in, they will perceive the loss of other as loss of themselves—as though they are “all bad”.
 BPD individuals will hence also frantically look to avoid real or imagined abandonment.
 Because they often seek therapy at the time of distress—i.e. abandonment depression—this can often be misdiagnosed for generalised anxiety or “regular” depression or even bipolar.

 Intense interpersonal relationships

 Because of the importance and significance relationships play in the perception of the sense of self for a BPD individual, they will tend to be intense—predominantly because of fear of abandonment and the emotional pain that abandonment brings to them.
-BPD individuals will tend to please others in order for them not to reject them, however, they will expect the same from others.
+Individuals with borderline personality disorder (BPD) traits will tend to please others in order for them not to reject them, however, they will expect the same from others.
 When they do not get the response they hoped for, they will usually act out by distancing and rejecting that person as “bad”.